Wills & revocable living trusts

 - No probate process: Unlike wills, trusts aren’t subjected to the tedious, time-consuming, and costly probate process.

 - Advanced asset protection: If you seek more sophisticated asset protection, trusts are a much better option.
-It’s quite common to pair Revocable Living Trusts with irrevocable trusts [link to irrevocable trust page] in the form of an AB trust or other type or irrevocable trust.
+It’s quite common to pair Revocable Living Trusts with irrevocable trusts in the form of an AB trust or other type or irrevocable trust.
 It’s important to note that a Revocable Living Trust doesn’t perform the same type of asset protection function for several complicated legal reasons we’d be happy to explain if you’re in the mood for a nap.

 - Privacy: Unlike wills, trusts are private documents, and with the aid of what’s called a Pour-Over Will, Revocable Living Trusts protect your estate from probate.
 Individuals with concerns about privacy are better off setting up trusts.